Field of Flight 101: Everything you need to have fun

 Free day

-June 29 is a great day to bring the kids.
+The first Thursday is a great day to bring the kids.
 Admission is free and parking is $10 per car.
 The carnival is open, there’s a balloon illume and activities for families.
 Kids can sign up for a bike giveaway.

 Best photos